JackSzwergold/Preworn-Main/markdown/tutorials/Developing With MAMP 3.md

 	pear remote-list | awk '{print $1}' > pear-pacakge-list

-Wait for the process to end & then edit the `pear-pacakge-list` to get rid of the unnecessary header stuff that looks like this:
+Wait for the process to end and then edit the `pear-pacakge-list` to get rid of the unnecessary header stuff that looks like this:

 	CHANNEL
 	========================================